ToruNiina/afmize/README.md

 #### `probe` table

 In the `"rigid"` method, the AFM cantilever tip will be modeled as a hemisphere on top of truncated cone.
+If you specify `"smooth"` method, the value will be ignored.

 - `probe.size.radius`: String or Floating
   - The radius of the probe.